NEWS & RESOURCES

 Our radio broadcast does not have the range to reach Rochester and the Genesee Valley, so we plan to begin offering a dedicated online stream that any Listener with an Internet connection will be able to access on almost any device – computer, tablet, smartphone or smart speaker.
 We’ve already begun reading the Rochester Democrat & Chronicle from Monday through Friday and have posted it to our website.
 Support for this initiative is courtesy of Wegmans

-There are about 20,000 people who are blind or visually impaired in Rochester and the Genesee Valley – and many more who have a print disability that makes holding a book or turning a page difficult or impossible.
+There are about 20,000 people who are blind or visually impaired in Rochester and the Genesee Valley – and thousands more who have a print disability that makes holding a book or turning a page difficult or impossible.
 It’s clear that while the “how” of audio and reading services will continue to evolve, the “what” and “why” remain as important as ever.
 And while national and international stories are important, the most important news for our Listeners is local – what’s happening in their backyard that impacts their day-to-day lives.

 We’re looking for volunteers who are interested and available to read the Democrat & Chronicle, the Rochester Business Journal, the many weekly newspapers that serve Rochester’s suburbs, and other local daily, weekly, or monthly publications.
 And volunteers will be able to record and submit their readings from the comfort of their own home!